 Blood Clots and Vein Health

-When clots form due to an injury, it is a healthy reaction, and the body will eventually breakdown and dissolve the clot as the injury heals.
+When a blood clot forms due to an injury, it is a healthy reaction, and the body will eventually breakdown and dissolve the clot as the injury heals.
 However, when clots form within the veins, sometimes in the hands which requires hand vein treatment, it is due to venous insufficiency or vein disease.
 What happens with this condition is that the valves within the veins that make sure that the blood flows throughout the circulatory system correctly either breakdown or become weak.
 These weakened valves will then cause the blood to back up and/or pool within the veins.
 This pooling often causes those varicose and/or spider veins that appear as ropey and raised blue veins.

 Healthy Veins/Healthy Clotting